 The XTAL1 and XTAL2 pins can be used to drive an external oscillator, either a quartz crystal or a ceramic resonator.
-XTAL1 can be used as input for an external clock signal.
-The TOSC1 and TOSC2 pins is dedicated to driving a 32.768kHz crystal oscillator.
+XTAL1 or each pin of port C can be used as input for an external clock signal.
+The TOSC1 and TOSC2 pins are dedicated to driving a 32.768kHz crystal oscillator.